Plugin Architecture

 Task<List<BowireServiceInfo>> DiscoverAsync(

-string serverUrl, bool showInternalServices, CancellationToken ct);
+string serverUrl, bool showInternalServices, CancellationToken ct = default);

 Task<InvokeResult> InvokeAsync(